 If you are being held hostage, try to remain calm and be alert to situations that you can use to your advantage.
 Remember that the primary objective is your safety.
 Do not attempt to fight back or struggle physically.
 Avoid making remarks to your abductors that might anger them.
 Comply with the instructions of your abductors as well as you can.

-Whenever possible, try to remember the characteristics of your abductors-their habits, surroundings, mannerisms, etc. Try to remember all movements including length of time traveling, direction, distances, landmarks along the way, odors and sounds, etc.
+Whenever possible, try to remember the characteristics of your abductors-their habits, surroundings, mannerisms, etc. Try to remember all movements including length of time traveled, direction, distances, landmarks along the way, odors and sounds, etc.

 Do not attempt to escape unless it is indicated that your life is in immediate danger.
 Before you act, think carefully about what action will give you the best possible chance for survival.

-Gallaudet University is a federally chartered private and premier university for the deaf and hard of hearing since 1864.
+Gallaudet University, chartered in 1864, is a private university for deaf and hard of hearing students.

-Copyright © 2021 Gallaudet University.
+Copyright © 2023 Gallaudet University.
 All rights reserved.

-800 Florida Avenue NE Washington, D.C.
+800 Florida Avenue NE, Washington, D.C.
 20002